Sambhaji: Portuguese and English

 Having failed to take Janjira in 1682, Sambhaji sent a commander to seize the Portuguese coastal fort of Anjadiva instead.
 The Marathas seized the fort, seeking to turn it into a naval base, but in April 1682 were ejected from the fort by a detachment of 200 Portuguese.
 This incident led to a larger conflict between the two regional powers.

+The Portuguese colony of Goa at that time provided supplies to the Mughals, allowed them to use the Portuguese ports in India and pass through their territory.
+In order to deny this support to the Mughals, Sambhaji invaded the Portuguese territories of Bardez and Salcette with 20,000 Maratha soldiers.
+According to an account by Padre Francisco de Souza, Marathas looted, destroyed Churches and raped Christian women.
+After they had completed sacking, they carried off with themselves many men, women and children whom they later sold to Arabs and Dutch.
+Jadunath Sarkar notes that the Marathas were notorious for gang-raping women during invasions, including the invasion of Goa under Sambhaji.
+He elaborates on this by quoting a contemporary account of the event.